Knight Capital's board said to be split on rival buyout offers

-NEW YORK Knight Capital Group's (KCG.N) board was split between two competing offers for the firm after a meeting on Monday where suitors Getco Holding Company LLC and Virtu Financial LLC presented their sweetened bids to Knight's directors, sources involved in the talks said.
+NEW YORK Dec 18 Knight Capital Group's board was split between two competing offers for the firm after a meeting on Monday where suitors Getco Holding Company LLC and Virtu Financial LLC presented their sweetened bids to Knight's directors, sources involved in the talks said.

 By late Monday, Knight had not reached a decision on which offer to accept, as it weighed different structures of the bids as well as the motivations of some of its own investors, according to one of the sources.
 Still, a deal of some kind for the electronic trading firm was increasingly looking more likely than not, the source added.